kixygod/mg-tool/README.md

    - Exit

 ## Using the Prebuilt Executable
 You can download prebuilt executables from the [Releases](https://github.com/yourusername/mediagroup-tool/releases) section on the right.
+Each executable comes with a custom icon for easy recognition.

 - **Windows (`mg-tool.exe`)**: Download and double-click to run.
 - **Linux (`mg-tool`)**: Download, make it executable, and run: